CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/SyncE.md

 ## <h>nv set interface \<interface-id\> synce enable</h>

-Turns SyncE on or off on the specified interface.
+Turns <span class="a-tooltip">[SynCe](## "Synchronous Ethernet")</span> on or off on the specified interface.
 The default setting is `off`.

+SyncE is a standard for transmitting clock signals over the Ethernet physical layer to synchronize clocks across the network by propagating frequency using the transmission rate of symbols in the network.
+A dedicated Ethernet channel, (ESMC), manages this synchronization.

 ### Command Syntax